ghostoninternet/PhucPhuc-Vault/React Basic - Meta Front-end Coursera/Week 1 - React Basic.md

 ### JSX
 >Allow developers to write HTML directly inside the JavaScript code.
 >**NOTE**: A regular JS function is used to define how **React** should render the component wherever it's referenced using the JSX syntax.
+>
+>To style a JSX element, we have 3 ways:
+>1.
+We can add `className` attribute to tag in the function components.
+In the **index.html** file, at the head of it, add a `<linK>` element, and link it to a CSS file.
+Inside the CSS file, use `className` attribute to access the element that we need to style
+>2.
+Another way to add CSS styles to components is using **inline styles**.
+The inline style is a bit custom.
+First you need to

 ### Props and children
 >`props.children`: a special prop that is automatically passed to every component.